Vichai Srivaddhanaprabha: Personal life

 Vichai Raksriaksorn was born into a Thai Chinese family.
 His father, Wiwat Raksriaksorn (徐利明) traces his roots to Zhao'an, Fujian, China.
-Vichai was married to Aimon Srivaddhanaprabha, with whom he had four children: Voramas, Apichet, Aroonroong, and Aiyawatt.
+Vichai married Aimon, with whom he had four children: Voramas, Apichet, Aroonroong, and Aiyawatt.
 In 2012, the King of Thailand Bhumibol Adulyadej bestowed the family the new surname of Srivaddhanaprabha, which means "light of progressive glory".
 He was awarded an honorary doctorate as a Doctor of Laws by the University of Leicester in 2016.
 As a young man, Vichai studied in Taiwan and the United States.

 In his spare time, Vichai was an avid polo player, and owned the VR Polo Club in Bangkok.
 He was the president of Ham Polo Club in London from 2008 to 2012.
 In addition, his sons Apichet and Aiyawatt competed in the 2017 Southeast Asian Games, representing Thailand's national polo team and earning a team silver medal.

 Vichai believed that Leicester City F.C.'s success or failure was affected by karma, and he therefore endeavored to build Buddhist temples and support Buddhist monks to accumulate good karma.
 Vichai had a good relationship with the Thai monk Phra Prommangkalachan and his fellow monks, who often blessed the team players, either in England or at the monks' home temple in Thailand, Wat Traimit.
 The monks flying in to see the players of the team became a common sight.
 In 2015, Aiyawatt became ordained as a Buddhist monk for a month.

 In April 2019, The Asian Awards honoured him with the Outstanding Contribution to the Community Award.

 Death

 On 27 October 2018, Vichai's AgustaWestland AW169 helicopter crashed outside King Power Stadium shortly after taking off from the pitch.
 Eyewitnesses described seeing the helicopter spinning before crashing and creating a fireball.
 The next day, it was confirmed that Vichai, along with the pilots and two other passengers had died in the crash.
 Numerous tributes were laid for Vichai outside the stadium by players along with fans of Leicester City and other football clubs.
 In accordance with Thai burial customs, Vichai's funeral lasted for eight days, beginning on 3 November.
+Vichai is fondly remembered by Leicester supporters.

+In January 2025, the family of Srivaddhanaprabha announced that they were suing Leonardo, manufacturer of the helicopter of the incident, for in excess of £2 billion for loss of earnings and other damages.